nadavzeira/reef-restaurants-server/README.md

 ## Description

-A small server, which helps restaurants manage their storefront, menu items & their orders 🍴 🚚 😋
+A small server which helps restaurants manage their storefront, menu items & their orders 🍴 🚚 😋

 ## Fire-up the app